 A recent report by The Courier Mail has coined the ‘Super Mum Complex’, an alarming alcohol trend in Australia’s middle aged women.

-Lorilea Huon, a registered psychologist at The Banyans Health and Wellness, reflects on this alarming trend, and the potential impact social media plays on cultural norms and the appearance that perhaps an evening glass of wine or two is a common daily ritual for mums and female working professionals.
+Lorilea Huon, a registered psychologist, reflects on this alarming trend, and the potential impact social media plays on cultural norms and the appearance that perhaps an evening glass of wine or two is a common daily ritual for mums and female working professionals.

-Lorilea spoke to recent research, which indicates alcohol frequently being favourably depicted on social media platforms, and receiving positive responses[ii].
-Example such as memes and hashtags such as “Mummy’s Medicine”, “They whine, we wine”, and #mummyneedsadrink.
-More to note however, is that it appears there is a relationship between exposure to alcohol related posts and higher rates of drinking in some populations [iii].
+Lorilea spoke to recent research, which indicates alcohol frequently being favourably depicted on social media platforms, and receiving positive responses.
+Examples such as memes and hashtags such as “Mummy’s Medicine”, “They whine, we wine”, and #mummyneedsadrink.
+More to note however, is that it appears there is a relationship between exposure to alcohol related posts and higher rates of drinking in some populations.

 Understanding accidental alcohol misuse